A Law Firm’s Guide to Cloud Services

 We probably don’t need to tell you that cloud computing is becoming incredibly popular.
 But you might not know that 80% of all organisations are forecast to move to cloud by 2025.

-The fact remains though that not all organisations are law firms – and not all organisations face the unique issues that law firms face.
+The fact remains though that not all organisations are law firms – and not all organisations face the unique issues that law firms do.

 With this in mind, we’ve put together this law firm’s guide to all things cloud – so you can have all the information before deciding whether or not to migrate (or to partially migrate) to the cloud.

-- The advantages of cloud for law firms
+- The advantages of adopting cloud services for law firms

-- The disadvantages of cloud for law firms
+- The disadvantages of adopting cloud services for law firms

-- The security issues issues associated with cloud-based legal document storage and management
+- The security issues associated with cloud-based legal document storage and management

 - What else, as a law firm, you need to think about before migrating